IIITLucknowSWEngg/CSITTeam022/Assignment 1/URD.md

 ### **7.1 Assumptions**
 - Users will have access to internet-enabled devices to interact with the platform.
-- Pharmacies and medical professionals will have the necessary infrastructure to fulfill orders and consultations.
+- Pharmacies will have the necessary infrastructure to fulfill orders and consultations.
 - Users will be familiar with basic e-commerce functions such as searching, selecting, and purchasing products online.

 ### **7.2 Constraints**